Quadratic Functions Definitions Flashcards | Channels for Pearson+

 Quadratic Function

-A polynomial of degree 2 with a graph that forms a parabola, typically written as f(x) = ax^2 + bx + c with a ≠ 0.Standard Form
+A polynomial of degree 2, typically written as f(x) = ax² + bx + c, whose graph forms a parabola.Parabola

-An expression of a quadratic as f(x) = ax^2 + bx + c, where a, b, and c are real numbers and a ≠ 0.Vertex Form
+A symmetric, curved graph representing all quadratic functions, opening upward or downward.Standard Form

-A representation of a quadratic as f(x) = a(x-h)^2 + k, highlighting the vertex (h, k) and transformations.Parabola
+An expression of a quadratic as f(x) = ax² + bx + c, where a, b, and c are real numbers and a ≠ 0.Vertex

-The U-shaped curve formed by the graph of any quadratic function, opening upward or downward.Vertex
+The point on a parabola representing either its maximum or minimum, given as an ordered pair.Axis of Symmetry

-The point on a parabola representing its maximum or minimum value, located at (h, k) in vertex form.Axis of Symmetry
+A vertical line passing through the vertex, dividing the parabola into two mirror-image halves.X-Intercept

-A vertical line passing through the vertex, dividing the parabola into two mirror-image halves, given by x = h.X-Intercept
+A point where the parabola crosses the x-axis, found by solving f(x) = 0.Y-Intercept

-A point where the parabola crosses the x-axis, found by solving f(x) = 0; can be one or two points.Y-Intercept
+A point where the parabola crosses the y-axis, found by evaluating f(0).Vertex Form

-The point where the parabola crosses the y-axis, found by evaluating f(0).Domain
+A quadratic written as f(x) = a(x-h)² + k, making transformations and the vertex easy to identify.Domain

-The set of all possible input values for a quadratic function, always all real numbers.Range
+The set of all possible x-values for a quadratic, always all real numbers.Range

-The set of possible output values for a quadratic, determined by the vertex and the direction the parabola opens.Minimum
+The set of possible y-values for a quadratic, determined by the vertex and the direction the parabola opens.Vertical Stretch

-The lowest point on a parabola, occurring at the vertex when the parabola opens upward.Maximum
+A movement of the parabola left or right, determined by the value of h in vertex form.Vertical Shift

-The highest point on a parabola, occurring at the vertex when the parabola opens downward.Vertical Stretch
+A movement of the parabola up or down, determined by the value of k in vertex form.Completing the Square

-A method for rewriting a quadratic in standard form into vertex form by creating a perfect square trinomial.
+A method for rewriting a quadratic from standard to vertex form by creating a perfect square trinomial.